bdorney/CMS_GEM_Analysis_Framework/README.txt

         but the increase in analysis speed would be small in comparison since usually you are only interested in checking a new set of fit parameters on the previously obtained data.

-        Ideally you should submit this with a script/scheduler (not yet included in the repository but under development) to a fast queue such as the 8 natural minute or 1 natural hour queues available on lxplus.
+        Ideally you should submit this with the provided script/runMode_Grid.sh script, included in the repository, to a fast queue such as the 8 natural minute (8nm) or 1 natural hour (1nh) queue.
         The example config file is shown as:

             [BEGIN_RUN_INFO]